ajkavanagh/pacman/docs/Design.md

 ## Starting a game (s)

-* "Press 's' to start
+* DONE - "Press 's' to start
 * DONE - Game state is `NotStarted` -> no ticks (like paused) -- it's also the demo state if we get that going (ever)
-* Game state could be `GameOver n` if the game over timer is still running.
+* DONE - Game state could be `GameOver n` if the game over timer is still running.
-* Keys don't make sense apart from `q` for quit.
+* DONE - Keys don't make sense apart from `q` for quit.
 * Pressing 's' resets the game from the Random Number generator.
 This presents a problem as it is in the `Game` variable, and we want to fix that for demos.
 Probably need to wrap `Curses` with a `StateT` so that we can keep the random generator outside of the `Game` state.

 ## Game over

-* When we've lost all the lives, the game needs to end, and transfer the score to the high-score.
+* DONE - When we've lost all the lives, the game needs to end, and transfer the score to the high-score.
 Another 'overarching' state is required for the game (probably in the UI) to hold the high score and the random number generator.
-* The ghosts continue to animate for a period.
+* DONE - The ghosts continue to animate for a period.
 This implies that `GameOver` has a timer that counts up or down, and when complete reverts to `NotStarted`
-* Remove the `_gameover` member of `Game` as that is covered better by `GameState`.
+* DONE - Remove the `_gameover` member of `Game` as that is covered better by `GameState`.
-* Pacman is `dying`, but rename it as `pacDead`.
+* DONE - Pacman is `dying`, but rename it as `pacDead`.
 If out of lives, then it never moves on from this state, and thus doesn't get redrawn.
-* Need a way of keeping Pacman OFF the display?
+* DONE - Need a way of keeping Pacman OFF the display?
-* Transition to `NotStarted` needs to be the same as at the initialise for the game (e.g. flash press 's' to start, etc.)
+* DONE - Transition to `NotStarted` needs to be the same as at the initialise for the game (e.g. flash press 's' to start, etc.)

 ## Animation whilst waiting to start the game